inaimathi/emacs-utils/README.md

  - branching/merging
  - log/diff/diff completions
  - directory manipulation (specifically, a recursive `git-add`, so that directories are shakily supported)
+ - light tagging (tagging a branch and getting tags, that's all)
+ - stash interaction

 # teensy-mode

 #### Extra keystrokes for Teensy development in C